East Lancashire derby: Pranks

 In the 1990–91 season, Burnley were eliminated by Torquay United in the Fourth Division play-off semi-final.
 After the match, a plane flew over Turf Moor with a banner saying "Staying down forever luv Rovers Ha Ha Ha".
 This prank has largely been attributed to former Blackburn striker Simon Garner, although he denies this, but does claim to know who was responsible.
 The Burnley fans gained some revenge in 1994, after Blackburn Rovers were beaten by Swedish semi-professional team Trelleborgs FF in the UEFA Cup.
 The Burnley supporters changed a road sign to 'twin' Burnley with Trelleborg.

 For the match at Burnley during the 2009–10 season, Blackburn Rovers fans wore Owen Coyle masks to wind the Burnley fans up as Coyle had left Burnley for Bolton Wanderers.
 In the lead up to the return fixture in March 2010, the police allegedly foiled a plot by Burnley fans to paint Blackburn midfielder David Dunn's house claret and blue.
 In May 2012, during Blackburn's home game against Wigan Athletic, Burnley supporters arranged a plane to fly over Ewood Park which read — In Venky's we trust-Burnley SU.
 Rovers lost the fixture 1–0 and were subsequently relegated from the Premier League.
 In 2014, at a Championship fixture at Ewood Park, Burnley beat their rivals for the first time in 35 years.
 Forty minutes into the first half, a plane flew overhead with a banner that read: "35yrs who cares?
 Venkys 4ever".

+In 2013, Burnley fan James McDonough applied for the vacant managers position at Ewood Park after manager Michael Appleton was sacked after the 1–1 draw with Burnley.
+McDonough made the shortlist for the managers job with some of the shortest odds with the online bookmakers including BetVictor.
+His intentions as manager included "Bringing back the derby with Accrington Stanley" and "relegating the club within two seasons!"
+The spoof received mass coverage on national news and social media.

 In 2015, a sponge inside a Blackburn Rovers birthday cake was found to bear the colours of Burnley; it was discovered that the maker was a Burnley fan.
 The prank received further coverage on an episode of Judge Rinder, with the Blackburn supporter losing the case for compensation.

+Women

+In September 2025, Burnley Women and Blackburn Rovers Women met in the FA Women's National League Cup, with Burnley winning 13–0.
+Charlie Chadwick scored a hat-trick, and she was one of nine different Burnley players on the scoresheet.
+Both teams played each other again the following month in the Women's FA Cup first round.
+Burnley defeated Rovers by 12 goals to 0, with Claudia Walker netting a hat-trick and being one of nine different players on the scoresheet.